Guardian4ngel/auto-complete/README.md

 # Word Jolt
-### A Multi-Lingual Dictionary and Word-Completion Web-App
+### A Multilingual Dictionary and Word Completion Website

 ## Motivation